Nxele/PinYourAddressOnTheMap/README.md

 ```
 please see the code : https://github.com/Nxele/PinYourAddressOnTheMap/blob/master/app/src/main/AndroidManifest.xml

-#### 6. create an xml under layout this xml will be used for the popup whe you select an marker on the map i've called mine custome_info_wi.xml
+#### 6. create an xml under layout this xml will be used for the popup when you click a marker on the map i've called mine custome_info_wi.xml

 ```
 <?xml version="1.0" encoding="utf-8"?>